AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/brainstorm.md

 # Brainstorming
-Pascal Case will be used for Classes
+PascalCase will be used for Classes
-MACRO_CASE will be used for variables/properties with inexact numbers cameCase will be used for the rest of variables
+MACRO_CASE will be used for variables/properties with inexact numbers camelCase will be used for the rest of variables and methods

 1. Have a class called **Formicidae (or Ants)**
     - Morphology (Class):